postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/faqs-monitors.md

 ### Can I upload files or attach data files?

-You cannot attach files to requests, as in the request builder, but you can upload data as a raw request body.
-Also, you cannot attach data files, as in the collection runner, but you can access files using APIs such as Google Docs, Google Sheets, and Dropbox.
+You cannot attach files to requests, like you can in the request builder, but you can upload data as a raw request body.
+Also, you cannot attach data files, like you can in the collection runner, but you can access files using APIs such as Google Docs, Google Sheets, and Dropbox.

 ### Are static IP addresses dedicated to individual customers or shared?